 And it’s a “real” computer inside.
 Once you get past the early crippled “RT” models, a Surface can run all the same software you’d run on a laptop or desktop.
 This is key.

 They crippled their stylus the same way.
 (They call it a “Pen”.
 Apple calls theirs a “Pencil”.
 They aren’t: they’re all styluses.
 (And yes, it’s “styluses”… this is English, not Latin.))
-For years, Wacom styluses have had four fiddly-bits: the tip (for drawing), the other tip (usually for erasing), and two buttons on the barrel (which could be set to do any of a bunch of things).
+For years, Wacom styluses have had four fiddly-bits: the tip (for drawing), the other tip (usually for erasing), and two buttons on the barrel (which could be set to do any of a bunch of useful things).
 At first Microsoft copied this design (with the half-clever variation of treating the top end of the stylus more like the clicker on a ball-point pen, and letting you use it to launch an app, which turns out to be not be useful for anything).
 But they skipped the part about letting you program the buttons on the barrel.
-Annoying, but at least they picked the two functions most-needed for drawing: erase and color-pick.
+This was annoying, but at least they picked the two functions most-needed for drawing: erase and color-pick.

 Which is a long way of saying that the original two-button Surface stylus is OK, but sadly it’s no longer in production.
 And I’ve had three of them stop working on me (or get really glitchy, which is just as bad).
 If you can get a few of them so you have a spare, it’s a good option.
 But the current model is useless to me.

 Fortunately, Microsoft has seen fit to license their stylus technology to Wacom, of all companies.
 So Wacom now makes the Bamboo Ink, a “universal” stylus that works with both Microsoft and Wacom tablets.
 It has two buttons.
 They aren’t programmable (that’s Microsoft’s fault: it’s a software feature), but at least the second button provides the press-to-erase feature.
 (If only they hadn’t swapped the buttons from the positions Microsoft used.)